MHJahanbakhsh/notes/REACT.md

 the diffrence is it loads an skeleton preload html from serer and then start the react script. it is exactly a sweet spot between ssg and client side rendering

 ## things that i missed in interview:
-give an example of how HOC works in react
+* give an example of how HOC works in react
-how to implement componentwillunmount in functional componenet why usecallback and how functions are in need for usecallback
+* how to implement componentwillunmount in functional componenet
+* why usecallback and how functions are in need for usecallback
+* There are three categories of lifecycle methods: mounting, updating, and unmounting